steveesamson/appbee/README.md

 # appbee

-Application Back-End Engine, appbee is a REST, GraphQL and Realtime API Engine for NodeJS Backend Applications.
+Application Back-End Engine, appbee is a REST, GraphQL and Realtime API Engine for NodeJS Applications.

 ## Features